 Winnie the Pooh's Medicine Pot is run by Dr Gerald Tan, a radiologist who shares tips and insight into NUS medical school life, undergraduate education, and the healthcare system in Singapore.
 It contains plenty of useful resources for medical students and junior doctors.

-The website could probably do with a layout overhaul for site navigability (Dr Tan has been running the website since 2002 at least), but I find the Winnie the Pooh themed design compellingly charming myself.
+The website could probably do with a layout overhaul for site navigability (Dr Tan has been running the website since 2002 at least), but the Winnie the Pooh-themed design remains compellingly charming.

 It serves as an unaffiliated platform for doctors and dentists to share accurate medical information and personal experiences.
 There's also a free Ask A Doctor section that allows readers to address questions to a team of independent doctors and dentists.

-The premise behind DxD was: Wouldn’t it be amazing if more doctors could reach out directly to Singaporeans and positively influence health, a spin on the social influencers of today whose sole purpose is to influence you to go out and spend money?
+The premise behind DoctorxDentist was: Wouldn't it be amazing if more doctors could reach out directly to Singaporeans and positively influence health?

 Some examples of popular posts include: